 For example, the World Bank already uses this and related indicators to assess the equity impacts of taxes and spending and to inform its policy advice on equitable fiscal reform.
 Similarly, the International Monetary Fund (IMF), which is seeking to integrate inequality into its work, could systematically include this indicator in its country surveillance analysis.
 The Addis Tax Initiative – the group of governments committed to domestic revenue mobilization – has already adopted an indicator that measures the Gini impact of country’s tax systems as part of its monitoring framework.
 However, as we know, to assess the redistributive impact of fiscal policy, it is essential to look at the spending side as well.
 The newly adopted indicator would fill that gap.

-Tax and transfers are one of the most powerful instruments in the hands of government to tackle poverty and inequality.
-Incidence analysis, however, shows that their combined impact varies hugely across countries.
+social spending than Bolivia, which has higher levels of social spending.
 For example, comparing the market income and consumable income Gini coefficients shows that fiscal policies reduced income inequality by 19% in Georgia and by 1.5% in Guatemala.
 Indirect taxes and subsidies frequently — but not always — have a regressive impact, while net direct taxes and social transfers are always equalizing.
 The extent of redistribution depends both on size and progressivity.
-For instance, Uruguay achieves more redistribution from its social spending than Bolivia, which has higher levels of social spending.
+For instance, Uruguay achieves more redistribution from its

 Ultimately, it is the amount of resources and the specific combination of taxation and spending that determines the net changes in distribution.
 Importantly though, the impact on poverty may differ from the impact on inequality.
 While analyses show that fiscal policy always reduces inequality — albeit sometimes very negligibly — that is not true for poverty.
 For example, in El Salvador, Ethiopia and Nicaragua, the poor are net payers into the fiscal system, and in Armenia the tax system is less progressive (though improving in the last few years), due to a combination of high regressive consumption taxes and cash transfers that are not sufficiently pro-poor.

 Monitoring change in the Redistributive Impact of Fiscal Policy indicator over time at the country level will be even more critical in the aftermath of the COVID-19 pandemic, as the short and medium-term policy response will demand huge amounts of public spending to address the health emergency and the economic fallout.
-After the pandemic, more progressive tax systems will be needed not only to raise revenues more fairly, but also to improve the resilience of tax systems to crises and their response to household hardships.
-The SDG 10.4.2 indicator will be critical in ensuring that additional spending and revenues are leveraged in equitable ways, so that they contribute to reducing poverty and inequality throughout the world.
+After the pandemic, in ensuring that additional spending and revenues are leveraged in equitable ways, so that they contribute to reducing poverty and inequality throughout the world.